NawshinRaf/Digital-Logic-Circuits/Arithmetic Logic Unit/README.md

-<pre>Arithmetic logic unit has always been a crucial part in every digital system.
-They are the core part
-within all the types of processing any computer or digital-based system depends upon.
+Arithmetic logic unit has always been a crucial part in every digital system.
+They are the core part within all the types of processing any computer or digital-based system depends upon.
 Hence, the Arithmetic Logic Unit, also known as the ALU, requires to be designed in a comprehensive and fully functional manner.
 The project therefore aims to design an 8-bit Arithmetic Logic Unit, in it’s full